Teacher Education for the Advancement of Mathematics and Science (TEAMS)

-WG RESA, the University of West Georgia, and the American Association of Physics Teachers (AAPT), are partnering to offer training in physics and mathematics content and teaching techniques on the campus of the University of West Georgia.
+The Carroll County Schools, Douglas County Schools, University of West Georgia, and American Association of Physics Teachers (AAPT), are partnering to offer training in physics and mathematics content and teaching techniques on the campus of the University of West Georgia.
 This professional development (80 hours) is funded by a grant from the Georgia Department of Education's MSP.

-The curriculum for the current project is the study of mathematics and physics in Energy.
+The curriculum for the 2015 project is the study of mathematics, electricity, and magnetism.
 This workshop material is designed to meet local and state standards.
-A summer session will be held at UWG June 9-20, 2014.
-The workshops are led by three nationally trained physics high school teachers, a mathematics professor, and a physics professor.
-Several pre-sessions or post-sessions will be planned; one of these will be visiting a power plant.
+A summer session will be held at UWG June 15-26, 2015; a follow-up will be held on a Saturday in September to be determined by the participants.
+The workshops are led by nationally trained physics high school teachers, a mathematics professor, and a physics professor.

 - Stipend of $1,500 for completing all 80 hours